Scientific Programme

 Discussion

-10:00-11:00 Symposium 3: BASHH | Session Gender & Sexual Minority Health in 2025
+10:00-11:00 Symposium 4: BASHH | Session Gender & Sexual Minority Health in 2025

-Chairs: Matthew Phillips (United Kingdom) - TBA
+Chairs: Matthew Phillips (United Kingdom) - Sally Jewsbury (United Kingdom)

-TBA: Common presentations in trans men accessing sexual health services
+(United Kingdom): Common presentations in trans men accessing sexual health services

-TBA: Intersectionality in sexual health
+(United Kingdom): Intersectionality in sexual health for LGBTQ+ people

 Discussion